-How to use Point Blank Range
+How to use Point-Blank Range

-Point Blank Range is a term that everyone has heard of.
+Point-Blank Range is a term that everyone has heard of.
 Hollywood and the Main Stream Media often refer to it with the meaning of a distance where it is impossible to miss your target.
-Usually they mean something like sticking a gun in a bad guys belly.
-While this is certainly within the limits of point blank range, the term really means something quite different.
+Usually, they mean something like sticking a gun in a bad guy’s belly.
+While this is certainly within the limits of point-blank range, the term really means something quite different.

-Point blank range refers to a maximum range where the projectile will hit a target within a specific maximum deviation.
-Let’s say your target is a deer with its vitals contained within an 8” circle.
-The center point of that circle is 4” away from the edge.
-That means that if you aim at the circle’s center, you need to know the range at which the bullet’s trajectory will never vary more than 4” off target.
-At this range your bullet will always hit the vitals.
+Point-blank range refers to a maximum range where the projectile will hit a target within a specific maximum deviation.
+Let’s say your target is a deer with its vitals contained within an eight-inch circle.
+The center point of that circle is four inches away from the edge.
+That means that if you aim at the circle’s center, you need to know the range at which the bullet’s trajectory will never vary more than four inches off-target.
+At this range, your bullet will always hit the vitals.

 How do we calculate that range?
 First, you must understand that a bullet is subject to gravity from the instant that it leaves the muzzle of the barrel until it hits its target.
 That means that the bullet is always moving down while it is moving towards its target.
 Second, you must know at least three pieces of information.
-You must know the bullet’s ballistic coefficient, the velocity as it leaves the barrel and the wind speed and direction.
+You must know the bullet’s ballistic coefficient, the velocity as it leaves the barrel, the wind speed and its direction.

 All of this assumes that the gun is relatively horizontal to the target.
-Unless you are hunting in steep valleys, you needn’t worry about being 20 degrees or more off the horizontal and all of the following is valid.
+Unless you are hunting in steep valleys, you needn’t worry about being 20 degrees or more off the horizontal and all of the following remains valid.

 The line of sight is a direct, straight line from your eye through the sights of the gun to your target.
 This is usually an inch or so above the barrel centerline.
-However, the bullet is travelling downward after it leaves the barrel, so the barrel is pointed upwards relative to the line of sight.
-This means that the bullet which starts out below the line of sight travels upward, crossing the line of sight to a high point above the line of sight and then travels downward relative to the line of sight eventually crossing below the line of sight.
+However, the bullet is traveling downward after it leaves the barrel, so the barrel is pointed upwards relative to the line of sight.
+This means that the bullet which starts below the line of sight travels upward, crossing the line of sight to a high point above the line of sight, and then travels downward relative to the line of sight, eventually crossing below the line of sight.

-For the deer vitals target, what we want to know is the maximum range where the bullet never travels more than 4” above or below the line of sight.
-This is the point blank range.
+For the deer vitals target, what we want to know is the maximum range where the bullet never travels more than four inches above or below the line of sight.
+This is the point-blank range.

-The easy way to determine the maximum point blank range is to use a ballistics calculator, plugging in the bullet’s ballistic coefficient, muzzle velocity and wind speed and direction.
-Most ballistic calculators have a number of other inputs, like drag coefficient, altitude, barometric pressure, humidity and temperature.
+The easy way to determine the maximum point-blank range is to use a ballistics calculator, plugging in the bullet’s ballistic coefficient, muzzle velocity, and wind speed and direction.
+Most ballistic calculators have several other inputs, like drag coefficient, altitude, barometric pressure, humidity, and temperature.
 These come into play when shooting at longer ranges, but since we are concerned with normal hunting distances of around 200 yards or less here, we can effectively ignore them.

 A good online ballistics calculator can be found at: